Navid200/xDrip/docs/Nightscout/NS_SyncExecutables.md

 From the menu, select "Update scripts".
 After completion and closing the terminal and opening a new one, if a menu does not automatically open up, please skip to the section titled "Bootstrap" below.

 If the menu opens, view the Status page by selecting "Status".
 If it looks like [this](./images/Status.png), the platform has updated to the latest.
+If not, please update platform from the Google Cloud setup submenu.

-However, if it looks different, for example, if the username, repository name and branch name are blank, as shown below, please proceed to Bootstrap explained below.
+If the status page still looks different, for example, if the username, repository name and branch name are blank, as shown below, please proceed to Bootstrap explained below.
 ![](./images/NoRepoStat.png)
 <br/>